yorek/document-vector-pipeline/README.md

 ## Setup

 ### Prerequisites

 * An Azure subscription with access to Azure OpenAI.
 * The Azure CLI installed.
+* Azure Function Core Tools installed.
 * A Powershell prompt.

 ### Steps

-1. Set variables and subscription:
+1. Set subscription id and the resource group name that you want to deploy the resources to.:
     ```powershell
     $sub = ""
     $rg = ""